GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Tidal forces and rotational deformation

 \subsection{Test of the tidal forces}

-To test the implementation of the tidal forces we repeat the calculations of the Mars-Phobos system described in \cite{Efroimsky2007} and \cite{Auclair-Desrotour+2014}.
+To test the implementation of the tidal forces, we repeat the calculations of the Mars-Phobos system described in \cite{Efroimsky2007} and \cite{Auclair-Desrotour+2014}.
 As initial values, we use the same parameters as given in Table 1 in \cite{Auclair-Desrotour+2014}.
 Additionally, we use an eccentricity of 0.0151 for Phobos.
 We compare our results against three secular evolution models.
 These are \footnote{All three secular evolution models consider only the tidal bulge on the primary body, caused from the orbiting body, and not vice versa.
-A model which contains both directions is given in \citep{Correia2009}} \begin{itemize} \item \cite{Hut1981}, Equations 9 and 10 \\ This uses a constant $\tau$ value. \item \cite{Efroimsky2007}, Equation 30. \\ This uses a constant Q value (Kaula model). \item \cite{Efroimsky2007}, Equation 36. \\ This uses a constant $\tau$ value (Singer-Mignard model). \end{itemize}
+A model which contains both directions is given in \cite{Correia2009}}